Big Indian Wilderness

 DEC manages these lands in accordance with the management activities described in the Big Indian-Beaverkill Range Wilderness Unit Management Plan (PDF) 966 KB.
 In addition to management objectives, the UMP contains detailed information on natural features, recreational infrastructure, geology, natural & human history, habitats, wildlife, fisheries and much more.

 If you have questions and/or comments about this UMP, please email us firstname.lastname@example.org.

 Nearby Areas and Attractions

 The Big Indian Wilderness is surrounded by state-owned recreation lands.
-To the north is the Belleayer Mountain Ski Center (see Links leaving DEC's website at right).
+To the north is the Belleayer Mountain Ski Center (leaves DEC website).
 The Slide Mountain Wilderness and Woodland Valley Campground lie to the east.
 To the west is the Balsam Lake Mountain Wild Forest.
 The Willowemoc and Sundown Wild Forests are to the south as is the Mongaup Pond campground and the west branch of the Neversink.
 The Neversink and Willowemoc rivers are excellent trout streams.

 Gas may be found in the nearby communities of Arkville, Fleischmanns, Livingston Manor and Pine Hill.

 Food and other supplies can be found in the nearby communities of Margaretville and Livingston Manor.